LeetLLM

 One subtle but important detail: modern schedulers are usually limited by a token budget or KV-cache budget, rather than a raw "number of requests" cap.
 One long prefill can consume more scheduler budget than many short decode-only requests.

 Continuous batching pairs naturally with a flexible memory manager.
-Because requests come and go, their Key-Value (KV) caches cannot be stored efficiently in contiguous tensors.
-This is why PagedAttention (block-based memory management) is such a practical companion to continuous batching.
+Because requests come and go, their Key-Value (KV) caches are harder to store efficiently in contiguous tensors.
+PagedAttention (block-based memory management) is a practical companion to continuous batching.

 To understand why continuous batching was difficult to implement initially, we need to look at memory management.
 Recall that during the decode phase, the model stores a Key-Value (KV) cache: a running record of attention states for every token generated so far.
-Because requests leave and join the batch at unpredictable times, their KV caches can't be stored efficiently in contiguous tensors.
+Because requests leave and join the batch at unpredictable times, their KV caches are harder to store efficiently in contiguous tensors.

 In standard Transformer implementations, the KV cache for a request is often treated like a growing contiguous buffer sized for a maximum sequence length.